Airlock as a Service Knowledge Base

 Risk

-The following configuration is required for end-user management in Airlock SaaS.
-It allows a SaaS administrator to access the tenant IAM Adminapp using an SSO ticket.
+The following configuration is required for end-user management in Airlock as a Service.
+It enables a SaaS administrator to access the tenant IAM Adminapp using an SSO ticket.

-The encryption key ([FILE]/secrets/sso-encryption-key) is provided by Vault and other related sensitive values are written into sensitive.values , also provided via Vault.
+The encryption key ([FILE]/secrets/sso-encryption-key) and other sensitive values (written to sensitive.values) are sourced from Vault.

-To enable single logout as a SaaS admin, the admin app of a tenant requires a session lifetime and session idle time being less than the one of the management platform.
-This is due to the following limitations:
+To support single logout (SLO) for SaaS administrators, the tenant IAM Adminapp must use a shorter session lifetime and shorter session idle timeout than the management platform.
+This is required due to the following limitations:

 Configuration Requirements